aperofsky/seattle_mobility_rt/4_Block_Bootstrap_Mobility_vs_Rt/README.md

 *   To run block-bootstrapped cross-correlations on the NIH Biowulf cluster:
     *   `create_swarm_5mo_block_boostrap.R`
         *   Create `swarm` script  `Run_5mo_rolling_block_bootstrap_swarm.txt` to submit several jobs at one time to the cluster. `Run_5mo_rolling_block_bootstrap_swarm.txt` is already provided but this R script shows how to produce a `swarm` script for submitting many similar jobs simultaneously.
-    *   If you'd like to run cross-correlation analyses individually, `sbatch` commands are listed in `block_bootstrap_sbatch_commands_spearman.txt`.
-To run `sbatch` commands, copy/paste them into your terminal window.
     *   Transfer the following files to the `SFS_Rt_Block_Bootstrap` folder in your `home` directory on the cluster.
         *   `Run_5mo_rolling_block_bootstrap_swarm.txt`
         *   All the scripts within `BB_5mo_rolling_window_R_scripts_spearman/` (transfer individual files and not the folder itself)